 The Board continue to assess the impact of COVID-19 on the company.
-The safety of our customers and employees is of paramount importance, and as a result, non-essential operations stopped from 24 March 2020, following the announcement from the UK Government that the UK should be on 'lock down'.
-Non-essential operations equates to virtually all repex and capex work, along with non-essential maintenance leaving only emergency work (gas escapes) and essential maintenance as active work steams.
+The safety of our customers and employees is of paramount importance, and as a result, non-essential operations stopped from 24 March 2020 following the announcement from the UK Government that the UK should be on 'lock down'.
+This was gradually eased across the summer of 2020 with all work streams being in operation in some capacity by June of 2020.
+During subsequent 'lock down' periods all operations continued, following a comprehensive risk assessment, the development of new procedures, and geographical planning in a manner which reduces customer interaction.
+Non-essential operations equate to the majority of repex and capex (this being capital additions to the gas network), along with some parts of maintenance.
+Essential operations equate to the attending and repairing of emergency gas escapes along with essential maintenance.

-With regard to essential work being carried out, how operational staff work has changed, with the wearing face masks and exercising of social distancing when possible.
-As a consequence, PPE expenditure has increased in the short to medium term but the impact of this is predominately within the March 2021 calendar year.
+With regard to essential work being carried out, operational staff wear additional personnel protective equipment (PPE) and exercise social distancing when possible.
+As a consequence, PPE expenditure has increased in the short to medium term.
 The investment in technology over the last few years means that support staff are able to work from home without any issues and this has been actively encouraged except when working in the office is essential.
+This policy will continue until August of 2021 at which point a reassessment will occur.
 Two support teams are safety critical (network pressure control team and emergency dispatch team) and so continue to work from an office.
-The company has been monitoring staff sickness and those in self isolation.
-Management have been working on the assumption that essential operations can continue with a staff reduction of 25%, although the company has not encountered anywhere near this level of reduction.
+Working from home has resulted in travel and accommodation savings.